Harvard-IACS/2024-CS205/content/pages/syllabus.md

 #### <a id="lab-submission"></a><a class="anchor-link" href="#lab-submission">Lab Submission</a>

-Lab exercises must be submitted on[Gradescope](https://canvas.harvard.edu/courses/128330/external_tools/711577?display=borderless) before the due date.
+Lab exercises must be submitted on [Gradescope](https://canvas.harvard.edu/courses/128330/external_tools/711577?display=borderless) before the due date.
 Submissions must be uploaded in a `zip` archive of the corresponding lab directory (completed with your solutions) which is released through the [CS205 classrepository](https://code.harvard.edu/CS205/main).  **Submissions must only contain source code and text files.
 Object files and other binary data generated by compilers must be cleaned out before submission.**  Other binary files that were initially included in the directory can be left in place.
 You are not required to write a LaTeX report for labs.
 Answers can be provided in markdown files (see problem statement).
 Submissions are similar to homework, see the <a href="./syllabus.html#homework-submission">homework submission</a> section for an example.

 The lab due date is indicated on the problem sheet and displayed in the <a href="./schedule_static.html">schedule</a>.
 Lab  submissions will be graded on: